iLib-js/ilib-loctool-samples/README.md

 files to translate.
 The source file is in "md/en-US/README.md` and the output goes into `locale/[locale]/README.md`.

+- webos-js - a sample project containing JavaScript files to translate.
+It is optimized for webOS web applications The source file is in "src/*.js` and the output goes into `resources/[locale]/strings.json`.

 ## Mixing and Matching

 Most projects are not homogeneous.
 For example, you may have a single